1. Home

 Core documents include your original passport valid for at least six months, a completed and signed China visa application form, a recent white-background passport photo, and a copy of your UAE residence visa and Emirates ID.
 Tourist applicants also need confirmed return flight bookings and hotel reservations for their entire stay in China.
 Business visa applicants require an invitation letter from a Chinese company, while student visa applicants need an admission notice from a Chinese institution.
 All documents should be originals accompanied by clear photocopies.

 Standard China visa processing at the Dubai consulate usually takes four working days from the date of submission.
-Express processing is available and can reduce the turnaround to two to three working days for an additional fee.
+Express processing is available and can reduce the turnaround to two to three working days with additional handling time.
 During peak travel seasons or Chinese public holidays, processing times may be extended, so it is advisable to apply at least three to four weeks before your intended travel date.
 Using a visa agency in Dubai can help you track your application status and avoid common delays caused by incomplete documentation.

 As of 2026, UAE passport holders can benefit from China's visa-free entry policy for short stays, but residents holding other nationalities must obtain a visa in advance.
 China does not currently offer a standard visa-on-arrival facility for most nationalities travelling from the UAE.
 Some transit passengers may qualify for the 144-hour or 72-hour visa-free transit policy at select Chinese airports, but this does not apply to standard tourist travel.
 It is strongly recommended to apply for your China visa through the Dubai consulate or a registered agency before departure.